 What do I need to clean a pool?

-Assuming you have an in ground pool then you will need the following basic swimming pool cleaning tools to maintain a pool as a minimum:
+Assuming you have an in-ground pool then you will need the following basic swimming pool cleaning tools to maintain a pool as a minimum:

 You will use this to brush the sides of your pool to remove any dirt or algae.
 When I say remove, you will remove it from the sides and it will settle on the bottom ready to be vacuumed away.

-A very popular low cost basic brush is the Blue Devil Pool Wall Brush Deluxe.
+A very popular low-cost basic brush is the Blue Devil Pool Wall Brush Deluxe.

 This is probably the tool you will use most frequently.
-You will inevitably get leaves, insects and other debris floating on your pool so will probably need to skim these out using the net once a day to stop them becoming waterlogged and settling on the bottom.
+You will inevitably get leaves, insects and other debris floating on your pool so will probably need to skim these out using the net once a day to stop them from becoming waterlogged and settling on the bottom.

 I use this Stargoods Pool Skimmer Net which has a fine mesh and a very effective leaf rake on the front edge.

 This is the part of the vacuuming system that you push along the bottom of the pool and which sucks up whatever is there.
 It is very similar to a regular vacuum head on a domestic vacuum.